If you're an older adult struggling to get a good night's sleep, read How to Sleep Well as You Age

 Sleep-promoting comeback: I don’t know what will happen tonight.
 Maybe I’ll get to sleep quickly if I use the strategies I’ve learned.

 Remember, replacing self-defeating thoughts takes time and practice.
 You may find it helpful to jot down your own list, taking note of the negative thoughts that pop up and how you can dispute them.
-You may be surprised at how often these negative thoughts run through your head.
-Be patient and ask for support if you need it.

 Relaxation techniques that can help you sleep